AdobeDocs/campaign.es-ES/help/v8/dev/schemas.md

 >[!NOTE]
 >
->Cuando las modificaciones no afectan a la estructura de la base de datos, solo es necesario volver a generar los esquemas.
-Para ello, seleccione los esquemas que desea actualizar, haga clic con el botón derecho del ratón y elija **[!UICONTROL Actions > Regenerate selected schemas...]** .
+>When modifications do not impact the database structure, you just need to regenerate schemas. **[!UICONTROL Actions > Regenerate selected schemas...]**